Groups and bodies

 Linear array

-If it has an active workplane, the vector is in that workplane so it adds two degrees of freedom.
+If the array group has an active workplane, the vector is in that workplane so it adds two degrees of freedom.
 Entities from the source group in the same workplane will be copied, as well as entities in 3D space.
 Entities in other workplanes won’t be copied.

 If it has no active workplane, the vector is in 3D space so it adds three degrees of freedom.
 Only entities in 3D space will be copied from the source group.